chrdn/data-science-S2025/challenges/c04-gapminder-assignment.md

 **Observations**:

 - Generally, we can see that the median increased from 1952 to 2007.
   However, we can also see that the IQR increases.
 This suggests that the GDP of certain countries did not increase as fast as other countries.
 However, we can see that generally, the lower quartile for each continent in 2007 is higher than the lower quartile for each continent in 1952.
 Although that makes it seem like no countries had GDP per capita that outright dropped, we can see from our outliers that Kuwait, which had the highest GDP per capita in 1957 but dropped into the maximum and minimum range of the box plots.
 This can either be due to 1) a dropping GDP or 2) an increase in population that is not matched by GDP growth.

-# Your Own EDA {#your-own-eda}
+# Your Own EDA

 <!-- -------------------------------------------------- -->